 A friend of mine once pointed out that children learn through play, and by the time we grow up, we don’t really need to do that any more.
 Maybe it’s natural to play less as time goes on, but I do have to wonder how much of it comes down to social pressure.

 University was the final nail in the coffin.
-My routine was disrupted, and I completely stopped playing guitar.
+It disrupted my routine, and I completely stopped playing guitar.
 I had less time than ever, and had to abandon my novel-writing in term-times.
 The university art society wasn’t very good, and I stopped making time for drawing and painting.
 Since I was studying Computer Science, I spent virtually all day on the computer.
 That made it far too easy to get distracted by the likes of Facebook and YouTube.

 Though I now do my best to limit my social media use, I still find endless ways to get distracted online and spend way too much time on the computer – researching blog posts, watching documentaries and so on.
 It’s like I don’t know what else to do with myself.